|26||TUTOR: Melanie Cambridge|

 INCLUDED IN THE COURSE (for you use during the course and to take home and enjoy afterwards)

-2-brush set – a large filbert for blocking-in and a medium round brush for details.
+2-brush set - a medium filbert for blocking-in and smaller round brush for details

 PROVIDED IN THE STUDIO (for use during your stay)